-You returned the identification as soon as practicable; otherwise a reasonable person may no longer feel free to leave.
-Consent to search Asking a person for consent to search does not convert the encounter into an investigative detention as long as: ☐ The person's consent was freely and voluntarily given ; ☐ He has apparent authority to give consent to search the area or item; and ☐ You did not exceed the scope provided, express or implied.
+EGE TO GOED EITH ETITORICENTETT TRANSPORTO, EEG You returned the identification as soon as practicable; otherwise a reasonable person may no longer feel free to leave.
+Cons ent to search g a person for consent to search does not convert the inter into an investigative detention as long as: The person's consent was freely and voluntarily given; He has apparent authority to give consent to search the area or item; and You did not exceed the scope provided, express or implied.